Skip to content

 What are lookups?

 Lookups are the non hierarchical associations that link one work item to another.
-These connections add important context such as dependencies, owners, or linked records.
+These connections add important context such as owners or linked records.
 They do not create a parent child structure but they help teams understand relationships and responsibilities.

 Examples include: